-This post helps answer what a basal body thermometer is, how you use a basal body thermometer & How using a BBT can help detect pregnancy or ovulation on your BBT chart.
+This post helps answer what a basal body thermometer is, how you use a basal body thermometer, and how using a BBT can help detect pregnancy or ovulation on your BBT chart.

-A basal body thermometer can take the guesswork out of pinpointing when you’re ovulating.
+A basal body thermometer can take the guesswork out of pinpointing when you are ovulating.
 Knowing when you are most fertile helps increase your chances of getting pregnant fast.

-We offer Ovulation thermometers in all our Fertility Home Test Kits along with ovulation tests and pregnancy tests.
+We offer Ovulation thermometers in all our Fertility Home Test Kits, ovulation and pregnancy tests.

 Please read the basal body thermometer instructions carefully before using the thermometer for the first time.